SarahBass/ArduinoCuckooClock/README.md

 Mode 2: | Holiday Mode
 ------------ | -------------

-The clock plays 12 holiday songs every 12 hours, and a tiny advent calendar LED matrix image, led Christmas lights light up
+The clock plays 12 holiday songs every 12 hours, and 12 randomized versions of the same songs for the last 12 hours.
+A tiny advent calendar LED matrix image, led Christmas lights light up to music tempo.

 Mode 3: | Hannukah Mode
 ------------ | -------------